tomkerkhove/promitor/docs/configuration/v1.x/metrics/iot-hub.md

 ## Azure IoT Hub - ![Availability Badge](https://img.shields.io/badge/Available%20Starting-v1.6-green.svg)

-You can declare to scrape an Azure IoT Hub via the `IotHub` resource type.
+You can declare to scrape an Azure IoT Hub via the `IoTHub` resource type.

 The following fields need to be provided: